 What is a Debt Relief Order?

-A Debt Relief Order is designed for those living in England, Wales, or Northern Ireland, who are unable to repay outstanding debts.
+A Debt Relief Order is designed for those living in England, Wales, or Northern Ireland who are unable to repay outstanding debts.
 It offers an opportunity to take a break from repayments, in the hope that their financial situation improves.

 Is a Debt Relief Order right for me?